March 21, 2017

 Our solutions at Tango Networks enable you to incorporate mobile devices into the customer workflow seamlessly for a superior end-to-end customer engagement.

-Let’s replay the scenario, but this time, the enterprise is using the Kinetic Communications Platform from Tango Networks.
+Let’s replay the scenario, but this time, the enterprise is using Mobile-X from Tango Networks.

 - The customer calls in with a router problem.